Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-bundling.md

 <small style="display:block;text-align:center">Bundling Libraries for distribution</small>

 <!-- > -->
 # Bundling with Webpack
-This example walks through bundling your code using webpack.
+This example walks through bundling your code using Rollup.

 ## What is bundling?
+Bundling is the process of processing and compiling your source code into production code that is ready to publish.

 ### A quick history of JS
-In the old days there were no modules and all code was global.
+In the old days module did not exist and all code was global.
 This was a big problem, so developers came up with the "Immediately Invoked Function Expression" or IIFE.

 ```JS
 (function() {